Still Life with a Turkey Pie, by 17th century Dutch artist Pieter Claesz (Wikimedia Commons)

 What really seals your fate in dreamland, however, is the fact that you probably just ate way too much food.
 Regardless of whether you even ate any turkey, eating large portions of anything will leave your body with a ton of food to digest.
 That takes up a lot of energy, so while your innards are doing their work, your brain is signaling to the rest of your body that it’s time to take it easy and reserve energy.

 There isn’t much to read in a quick Google search about avoiding drowsiness after a holiday meal, but there is plenty on how to avoid it after a workday lunch.
-For one thing, it’s natural for a person to feel sleepy about seven hours after waking, says a 2007 article in The New York Times.
+For one thing, it’s natural for a person to feel sleepy about seven hours after waking, says an article in The New York Times.

 The Times gives several ways to avoid the post-lunch dip, as it’s called: